Cahill Logo

 • Successfully represented the former CEO of a foreign bank in avoiding criminal or civil charges in investigations by DOJ, OFAC, and banking regulators concerning anti-money laundering and sanctions compliance.*

-• Represented a pre-IPO fund in resolving an emergency SEC enforcement application seeking a receivership, personal asset freeze and other extraordinary relief arising from alleged violations of securities and broker-dealer registration requirements in connection with private placements of $410 million in pre-IPO shares.
-After expedited briefing and depositions, the SEC agreed to lift the personal asset freeze.
+• Successfully represented a pre-IPO fund in reaching a favorable resolution of an emergency SEC enforcement application seeking a receivership, personal asset freeze and other extraordinary relief arising from alleged broker-dealer registration violations in connection with private placements of $410 million in pre-IPO shares.

 Civil Litigation

-• Defending a global digital asset trading platform in a putative class action alleging that it aided and abetted securities fraud and sales of cryptocurrency assets as unregistered securities by a counterparty in a failed merger.
+• Successfully represented a global digital asset trading platform, its former CEO, an affiliated FinTech payments platform, and associated directors and officers in winning dismissal of a putative class action in New York federal court alleging that they aided and abetted securities fraud and sales of tokens as unregistered securities by a counterparty in a failed merger.

 • Defending a global investment bank in an alleged breach-of-contract lawsuit in New York Supreme Court’s Commercial Division claiming hundreds of millions of dollars in damages based on the cancelation of a $650 million loan portfolio sale.

-• Defended Bank of America in a multi-billion dollar securities fraud class action, SEC and NYAG enforcement actions, and shareholder derivative lawsuits arising from the bank’s $50 billion merger with Merrill Lynch.*
+• Successfully defended Bank of America in reaching favorable resolutions of a multi-billion dollar securities fraud class action, SEC and NYAG enforcement actions, and shareholder derivative lawsuits arising from the bank’s $50 billion merger with Merrill Lynch.*

-• Advised a corporate victim of a market manipulation scheme on loss recovery options through civil litigation, asset forfeiture, restitution, disgorgement, and fair funds in the wake of parallel criminal and regulatory enforcement proceedings.
+• Advised a corporate victim of a market manipulation scheme on loss recovery options through civil litigation, regulatory fair funds and disgorgement, and criminal asset forfeiture and restitution.

 Regulatory and Compliance Advice

-• Advising one of the world’s largest digital asset trading platforms concerning compliance with U.S. laws, including the Bank Secrecy Act, OFAC sanctions, Securities Act, Securities Exchange Act, Commodity Exchange Act, and state money transmitter laws.
+• Advising numerous digital asset trading platforms, decentralized exchanges, asset managers, market makers, investment funds and advisers, proprietary and OTC trading desks, and memecoin and DeFi projects on matters relating to compliance with U.S. laws, including the Bank Secrecy Act, FinCEN regulations, OFAC sanctions, Securities Act, Securities Exchange Act, Investment Company Act, Investment Advisers Act, Commodity Exchange Act, and state money transmitter laws.

-• Advised a leading U.S. digital asset trading exchange and trained multiple banks on preventing regulatory enforcement risks from insider trading in cryptocurrency assets.
+• Advised leading U.S. digital asset trading exchanges and trained multiple banks on preventing regulatory enforcement risks from insider trading in cryptocurrency assets.

-• Advised an SEC-registered broker-dealer on structuring a Regulation A offering of tokenized assets to comply with the Investment Company Act and Investment Advisers Act.
+• Advised an SEC-registered broker-dealer on structuring a Regulation A offering of tokenized assets to comply with the Investment Company and Advisers Acts.

 • Advised a foreign FinTech payments platform on structuring U.S. cryptocurrency-to-fiat exchanges to comply with the Bank Secrecy Act, OFAC sanctions, and state money transmitter laws.